Back to top

 KPI #5: (Habitat enhancement projects)

-The project was designed to increase instream habitat diversity, shelter complexity and the amount of instream shelter at three sites along Uvas Creek.
-The design of Site 1, located approximately 1200 feet downstream of Santa Teresa Boulevard, consists of an engineered log jam (ELJ) of rootwad logs on the right bank intended to create hydraulic complexity and increase shelter cover and complexity.
-The ELJs for Sites 2 and 3, located 1500 feet and 600 feet respectively upstream of Miller Avenue, include a bar apex jam at each site designed to cause channel bifurcation and increase habitat complexity.
+Uvas Creek: In August 2022, Valley Water completed the construction of the large woody debris and gravel augmentation (LWDGA) project to improve the fish habitat along Uvas Creek in Gilroy.
+The project is designed to increase instream habitat diversity, shelter complexity, and the amount of instream shelter at three sites along Uvas Creek.
+The design of Site 1, located approximately 1,200 feet downstream of Santa Teresa Boulevard, consisted of an engineered log jam (ELJ) of rootwad logs on the right bank intended to create hydraulic complexity and increase shelter cover and complexity.
+The ELJs for Sites 2 and 3, located 1,500 feet and 600 feet upstream of Miller Avenue, included a bar apex jam at each site designed to cause channel bifurcation and increase habitat complexity.

 For more information: